 Matthew 21:21-23 says “And Jesus answered them, “Truly, I say to you, if you have faith and do not doubt, you will not only do what has been done to the fig tree, but even if you say to this mountain, ‘Be taken up and thrown into the sea,’ it will happen.
 And whatever you ask in prayer, you will receive, if you have faith.”
 Above all, I am praying for faith that can move mountains.
 Not in faith in our circumstances, our wants, or our needs.
 But in Christ, and in Christ alone.

 In Ecclesiastes 3:1 we are reminded that “For everything there is a season, and a time for every matter under heaven.”
 Right now, my season is supporter.
-Although I feel called to be a full time momma and homemaker and God has put it on my heart to pursue that someday, my husband feels called to full-time ministry and I am 100% on board to support him in that.
+Although I feel called to be a full time momma and homemaker and God has put it on my heart to pursue that someday, my husband feels called to pursue his masters of divinity and I am 100% on board to support him in that.
 Right now, that means our season is full time jobs, full time seminary, and trying to find time to be the married couple we are.
 Between the two of us, we teach 24 private lessons a week in addition to our full time jobs where we each see over 200 kiddos every day.
 We just purchased our first home and are trying to build up some equity and make smart financial decisions.
 And those are the earthly things, which take second place to God’s calling in our personal lives and marriage.
 This marriage isn’t just two, it’s three.

 So, why don’t we have babies yet?
 Because my husband and I don’t feel God has called us into the season of parenthood yet.
 When will he?
 I don’t know.
 That’s not for me (or you) to know.
 I hope it’s sooner rather than later, but more than that I hope God continues to work in my heart to bring true contentedness in whatever season I find myself in.
 I hope my faith gets stronger and my trust in God becomes bigger than my fears.